sidd-usman/sidd-usman/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Usman</h1>
-<h3 align="center">👋 Hi there!
+<h3>👋 Hi there!
 I'm a Full Stack Software Engineer with 5 years of experience specializing in building high-quality, scalable web applications.
 I have a strong background in both front-end and back-end technologies, including Angular, React JS, and .NET Core.
 My expertise also spans across SQL databases, RESTful APIs, and modern CI/CD practices.</h3>

 <h3> 🌟 Throughout my career, I have been committed to delivering exceptional results with a 100% client satisfaction rate.
 I have successfully completed numerous projects for various clients, ranging from startups to large enterprises.
 I thrive in both team environments and solo projects, adapting quickly to new technologies and challenges.</h3>